 - 1. The County and Association agree to explore the development and implementation of new Rewards and Incentives Programs, and improve existing Programs, for implemented suggestions and accomplishments by individuals and/or teams for measured cost savings, and improved quality and customer service.
 Such rewards may be monetary or non-monetary. - 2.
-The program may include, but is not limited to, the following rewards: - Bonuses and/or benefits for team and/or individual a. accomplishments; - b.
-Implemented suggestions resulting in cost savings; - C. Certificates of appreciation, letters of commendation, and/or recognition of accomplishments; - d.
-Additional compensation for career accomplishments; and - Reimbursements as an educational incentive. e.
+The program may include, but is not limited to, the following rewards: - a.
+Bonuses and/or benefits for team and/or individual accomplishments; - b.
+Implemented suggestions resulting in cost savings; - c.
+Certificates of appreciation and/or accomplishments; - d.
+Additional compensation for career accomplishments; and - e.
+Reimbursements as an educational incentive.